-Policies which cover learner drivers but which expire once the test is passed.
+Policies which cover learner drivers but which expire once the test they have passed their driving test.

 These policies can be an ideal way for a learner driver to get some practice in.
 They allow the learner to either insure their own car, or cover themselves whilst driving a car owned by friends or family.